NietoDeveloper/BogotaCityTributte/README.md

 es

-Overview
-A simple, lightweight website built with vanilla JavaScript, CSS, and HTML.
+Overviewilla JavaScript, CSS, and HTML.
 No frameworks or dependenc Features

 Responsive design